EugenMayer/docker-rancher-extra-catalogs/templates/traefik/6/README.md

 See https://docs.traefik.io/configuration/backends/docker/#on-containers for possible labels.
 Those labels are exposed using the rancher metadata api and then picked up by the traefik server

+You can use segments in the labels to expose several services per container